- Wearing a Mask

 - Additional Mask and Face Covering Documents

-Carleton has updated its Mask Policy to comply with the Mandatory Mask use required by Provincial Orders and the bylaw adopted by the City of Ottawa and the recommendations of public health officials.
+Carleton’s Mask Policy complies with the Mandatory Mask use required by Provincial Orders and the bylaw adopted by the City of Ottawa and the recommendations of public health officials.

 As required under Carleton’s Mask Policy, non-medical masks are required in enclosed public spaces and in non-public spaces when in the presence of others and you are not able to consistently maintain a two-meter physical distance, or where maintaining such distance could be unpredictable or impossible (such as high-traffic areas, hallways, common rooms, washrooms or elevators).